 '''

 function main() {

+let accessToken = ScriptApp.getOAuthToken()

 runPython("url", {

-auth: "...",
+auth: "Bearer " + accessToken,

 });

 }

 '''

 Your backend will then have to validate the Authorization header.
-Let's get started with the simplest implementation of an API key before looking at HTTP Basic Auth and more advanced options like Azure AD and Google access tokens (for Google Sheets).
+Let's get started with the simplest implementation of an API key before looking at HTTP Basic Auth and more advanced options like Azure AD/SSO and Google access tokens (for Google Sheets).

-30.1 API Key
+31.1 API Key